SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Needle, Bronze, Gray Green or Dark Green, No Change, Evergreen.
+Leaves Needle, Bronze or Purple or Reddish, No Change, Evergreen.

 Flowers Inconspicuous.
-Brown.
+Green.
 Flowers in Fall or Winter.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Brown Cone, Medium (0.50 - 1.50 inches), fruiting in Spring.